Clifford Hierarchy Stabilizer Codes: Transversal Non-Clifford Gates and Magic

 See SM Sec.~\ref{app:sqT} for a complete description of stabilizers.

-For the construction of $\sqrt{\text{T}}$ gate, we locate a code on a 3D tetrahedron with four gapped boundaries on faces.
+To construct a $\sqrt{\text{T}}$ gate, we locate a code on a 3D tetrahedron with four gapped boundaries on faces.
 Each gapped boundary condition is specified by the boundary conditions of gauge fields:

 which naturally generalizes \eqref{eq:2Dgaugefields boundaryconditions}.
 These boundary conditions are enforced by boundary stabilizers $Z_{\bl}$ (1st boundary), $Z_{\rd}$ (2nd boundary), $Z_{\gr}$ (3rd boundary), and $Z_{\rd}Z_{\gr}Z_{\bl}, Z_{\yl}$ (4th boundary) on boundary edges.
 The $X$ stabilizers at the boundaries are obtained by truncating the stabilizers in $\mathcal{S}_X$ that commute with the above boundary $Z$ stabilizers.
 This naturally generalizes the construction of boundary $X$ stabilizers shown in Fig.~\ref{fig:trianglehamiltonian} to 3D.
-With the above boundary conditions, the stabilizer code stores a single logical qubit.
+The stabilizer code with above boundaries stores a single logical qubit; it has a single nontrivial $\Z_2^4$ gauge field configuration on a tetrahedron that corresponds to the logical $\ket{\overline{1}}$ state.
+Similar to the 2D case, there is a single logical $Z$ operator formed by a junction of $Z^{\rd}, Z^{\gr}, Z^{\bl}$ strings.
+See SM Sec.~\ref{app:sqT} for detailed discussions.

 The $\sqrt{\text{T}}$ gate again has an expression $U=WV$, with